The aims of a programme of education including the knowledge and understanding to be gained at each stage

 In an area where the opportunity for meaningful outside experiences are more limited due to availability of transport or facilities, we look to exploit all opportunities for our children’s lives to benefit from Learning Outside the Classroom.
 This includes trips, residentials, visitors, workshops and creative play.
 Through this approach we provide context to our classroom learning and real, challenging experiences that enable our pupils grow in confidence, independence and resilience.
 Our own, bespoke LOtC award in each year group recognises pupils’ achievements in this area and brings these experiences together into a coherent and progressive whole.

 Oracy - Speaking and listening opportunities are threaded into lessons and pupils are expected to use Standard English at all times.
+This is sequenced and cohesive through our carefully planned progression of skills in each year group.
 This impacts writing standards as well as the pupils’ confidence and ability to express and justify their opinions in a variety of contexts including debating and persuasive writing.
-Through this, pupils learn the devices and techniques to best present their point of view.
+Through this, pupils learn the devices and techniques to best present their point of view and contribute effectively to discussion and debate.
 We keep George Orwell’s’ quote below as our mantra when teaching this.

 “If people cannot write well they cannot think well.
 If they cannot think well, others will do the thinking for them.”